Keck Graduate Institute | TheHigherEducationReview

 KGI sets itself apart from other institutes with its unique research opportunities, distinctive institutional capabilities, and interdisciplinary collaboration among faculty members from diverse backgrounds.
 To strengthen these assets, the Institute has set up four centers.

-“The Amgen Bioprocessing Center includes state-of-the art labs that bring together experts and resources to train scientists and engineers for rewarding careers in bioprocessing,” explains Schuster.
-“The Center for Biomarker Research is dedicated to education and applied research activitiesthat expand knowledge and development of biomarkers as a tool for diagnostics, drug development, and the practice of medicine in the 21st century.
+"œThe Amgen Bioprocessing Center includes state-of-the art labs that bring together experts and resources to train scientists and engineers for rewarding careers in bioprocessing," explains Schuster. "œThe Center for Biomarker Research is dedicated to education and applied research activitiesthat expand knowledge and development of biomarkers as a tool for diagnostics, drug development, and the practice of medicine in the 21st century.
 Established to raise awareness of rare diseases and promote promising treatments, the Center for Rare Disease Therapies educates students to become biotech industry leaders who understand rare disease sand recognize the need for remedies.
-And, celebrating the great 20th-century inventors Arnold Beckman and Wallace Coulter,” Schuster continues,“the Science Heritage Center showcases the pioneering analytical instruments that helped revolutionize the bioscience and diagnostic industries.”
+And, celebrating the great 20th-century inventors Arnold Beckman and Wallace Coulter," Schuster continues,"œthe Science Heritage Center showcases the pioneering analytical instruments that helped revolutionize the bioscience and diagnostic industries."

-“The Amgen Bioprocessing Center includes state-of-the art labs that bring together experts and resources to train scientists and engineers for rewarding careers in bioprocessing,”
+"œThe Amgen Bioprocessing Center includes state-of-the art labs that bring together experts and resources to train scientists and engineers for rewarding careers in bioprocessing,"

-benefit of society.“Research pursued at KGI covers the full spectrum, from the theoretical and fundamental to the applied and world-changing,” says Schuster.
-“Both faculty and students actively engage in research in the following areas: therapy discovery and development, mechanisms of disease, education and assessment, medical diagnostics and devices, neurobiology and neuropharmacology, systems and computational evolutionary biology, acumen, along with the power and potential of pharmaceuticals and the life sciences, into practice for the bioprocessing and biotechnology, infectious disease and immunology, psychosocial research, health data analytics and informatics, and cardiovascular devices.
-In addition, we offer three research-based programs: Master of Science in Applied Life Sciences, Master of Science in Translational Medicine, and Doctor of Philosophy in Applied Life Sciences.”
+When it comes to research initiatives, KGI always strives to translate their academic benefit of society."œResearch pursued at KGI covers the full spectrum, from the theoretical and fundamental to the applied and world-changing," says Schuster. "œBoth faculty and students actively engage in research in the following areas: therapy discovery and development, mechanisms of disease, education and assessment, medical diagnostics and devices, neurobiology and neuropharmacology, systems and computational evolutionary biology, acumen, along with the power and potential of pharmaceuticals and the life sciences, into practice for the bioprocessing and biotechnology, infectious disease and immunology, psychosocial research, health data analytics and informatics, and cardiovascular devices.
+In addition, we offer three research-based programs: Master of Science in Applied Life Sciences, Master of Science in Translational Medicine, and Doctor of Philosophy in Applied Life Sciences."

 To support deserving students in the achievement of their academic goals, KGI provides several types of financial aid, including international student loans and scholarships that are awarded on the basis of merit, need, and/or academic qualifications and professional experience.